nleiva/ansible-links/README.md

 - [Ansible & Terraform – together or against?](https://www.opensourcerers.org/2020/10/12/ansible-and-terraform-integration/)
 - [How To Use Ansible with Terraform for Configuration Management](https://www.digitalocean.com/community/tutorials/how-to-use-ansible-with-terraform-for-configuration-management)

+## CMDB
+- [Ansible Configuration Management Database](https://github.com/fboender/ansible-cmdb): Ansible-cmdb takes the output of Ansible's fact gathering and converts it into a static HTML overview page (and other things) containing system configuration information.

 ## Miscellaneous
 - [How to make the case for automation architecture: 5 ways to win investment](https://www.redhat.com/architect/automation-architecture): Shifting from personal automation to automation architecture is a systems challenge.
 - [An IT executive's guide to automation](https://www.redhat.com/en/resources/executive-guide-to-automation-ebook): Learn the benefits of automation, how IT executives can ensure a successful rollout and adoption, and what to look for in an automation solution.